 Between July and August 2020, the phishing attacks sent through SendGrid email delivery service doubled.
 Today, SendGrid phishing attacks represent 10% of overall phishing attempts.

 SendGrid is not the only mail delivery solution used for phishing attacks.
 Cyren Inbox Security also detected the same phishing pattern distributed by another mail delivery solution, Mailjet.
 The structure of the phishing URL is almost the same: a random subdomain and unique path hosted on the official ‘mailjet.com’ domain make the phishing link highly evasive.

 Phishing page example: URL in the email body ‘hxxp://xioo1.r.mailjet[.]com/lnk/AU4AAAfJE_AAAAAAAAAAAAQDRD0AAAAAof8AAAAAABTBagBfIalBY0Gf9aKgRk-JnDPhs5US0AAUlUQ/1/TfMa8721bZVD_0s8AxyZcQ/aHR0cHM6Ly93d3cuYmluYmFzcy5jb20vc3VmZi5odG1s# – o365’ redirected to the scam Instagram support page ‘hxxps://instagramtechsupport[.]com/help/copyright.php’

 Spoofed Login Pages for Mailchimp

 In addition to traditional phishing attacks via links, attacks via spoofed login pages continue to grow and attempts to steal login credentials of email delivery platform accounts are no exceptions.

 On Saturday, September 05, several employees from different Cyren Inbox Security customer organizations received an email from a fake ‘Mailchimp Account Services’ sender.
-The attacker used the look-alike domain < email@example.com >
+The attacker used the look-alike domain < [email protected]np.co >

 Phishing Mailchimp login page